Yumian-Cui/yumian-cui.github.io/covid19_analysis/index.md

-# NYC under Covid-19: An analysis on consumer and retail trends
+# NYC under Covid-19: An Analysis on Consumer and Retail Trends

 <!--more-->